 CVE Unit and filling intelligence gaps.
-Indeed, SIU Officer E observed that although the ANZCTC tool rated Hassan as a second, within the SIU he was effectively treated as a second.

-, with some control treatments such as interrogation of phone records and drive overs of possible addresses.345
+Indeed, SIU Officer E observed that although the ANZCTC tool rated Hassan as a treatments, within the SIU he was effectively treated as a possible addresses. with some treatments such as interrogation of phone records and drive overs of possible addresses.
+The such as interrogation of phone records and drive overs of possible addresses.

-167. Nonetheless, SIU Officer A testified that Hassan remained ranked as a NSPOI: 'the fact we hadn't spoken to him, engaged with him, meant that it was prudent that we sought the opportunity through the outstanding Whereabouts to try to get a contemporary picture of where he was at so we could understand.'346
+167. Nonetheless, SIU Officer A testified that Hassan remained ranked as a NSPOI: 'the fact we hadn't spoken to him, engaged with him, meant that it was prudent that we sought the opportunity through the outstanding Whereabouts to try to get a contemporary picture of where he was at so we could understand.'
+346